Mt. Van Hoevenberg Olympic Bobsled Run

 The Mt.
-Van Hoevenberg Olympic Bobsled Run is a venue for bobsleigh, luge and skeleton in the United States, located at the Lake Placid Olympic Sports Complex in Lake Placid, New York.
+Van Hoevenberg Olympic Bobsled Run is a venue for bobsleigh, luge and skeleton on Mount Van Hoevenberg, located at the Lake Placid Olympic Sports Complex in Lake Placid, New York, United States.
 This venue was used for the 1932 and 1980 Winter Olympics and for the only winter Goodwill Games in 2000.
-The third and most recent version of the track was completed in 2000 with the track hosting both the first FIBT World Championships and FIL World Luge Championships done outside of Europe, doing so in 1949 and 1983.
+The track hosted both the first FIBT World Championships and FIL World Luge Championships held outside of Europe, doing so in 1949 and 1983.
+The third and most recent version of the track was completed in 2000.
 In 2010 the bobsled track was listed on the National Register of Historic Places.

 History

 The bobsled track was built in 1930.
 The following year, Popular Science reported that it was "... called the only scientifically constructed bobsled run in America and the only one of its kind in the world."
 According to the National Park Service:

 Carved out of wilderness and surrounded by forested land on all sides, the one and one-half mile long Olympic Bobsled Run was constructed in 1930 and built specifically for the 1932 Winter Olympic Games.
 The course was designed by Stanislaus Sentzytsky, a renowned German course designer, who designed a course that was radically different from its European counterparts.
 The Lake Placid course was longer, steeper, and featured a more pronounced drop in curves than European runs, which allowed for steadier driving and faster speeds than those obtained on prior bobsled events.
 After the American team won two gold medals and one silver in 1932, bobsledding, previously unknown in America, captivated the country’s interest, and U.S. teams dominated the sport until 1956.
 Although portions of the course have been retired, parts of the original Olympic Bobsled Run continue to be used for training and recreation.

 As Mt.
 Van Hoevenberg Olympic Bobsled Run, the structure was listed on the U.S. National Register of Historic Places on February 4, 2010.
 The listing was announced as the featured listing in the National Park Service's weekly list of February 19, 2010.

 Prior to the 1932 Winter Olympics, bobsleigh racing took place at the steep hill where the Intervales ski jump would eventually be located.
 The attendees were delighted by the speeds of the bobsleds though several teams crashed during the run, sending two members of one team to the hospital as a result.
 The Intervales track only lasted one season (1929–30).
 Led by Henry Homburger, the first track was surveyed and constructed during 1929-30 at Mount Van Hoevenberg, located in the Whiteface Mountain area though it was in spite of protests of using state-owned lands for construction of the facility for environmental reasons.
 After construction took place during August–December 1930, the track opened for use on Christmas Day 1930.
 This track was 2.366 km in length with 26 curves with a vertical drop of 228 m, and an average grade of 9.6%.